CrabJournal/ABK_Insert/README.md

 - Supporting S10A bank format and EA-XAS codec for Carbon+
 - Some little fixes

+**3.1**
+- Improved XAS encoder
+- Old sound data now deletes from BNKl
+- Loop handing for S10A

 # Compatibility
 +BNKl bank format (Underground - Most Wanted):